 All that said, I really appreciate Code Red releasing it with the Revenge Of the Dead artwork.
 It's an iconic VHS cover from its day, and I have... fond? memories of renting it and falling asleep to it several times when I was too young to appreciate its craft.
 And I like that Code Red's motif is to hold to those old American video days with their covers.
 I mean, come on, if they're already released L'ossessa as The Eerie Midnight Horror Show, they've gotta go with "Revenge Of the Dead!"

-There's a couple issues going on with the subtitles.
+There are a couple issues going on.
 One is just the look.
 Slightly outlined white vs. yellow with black bars behind them.
 The first are less distracting, but the second are easier to read, which as a glasses wearer, I appreciate.
 Second there are some translation differences, but I don't understand Italian well enough (or at all) to argue which are more accurate.
-Code Red's subs match the English dub more closely and are likely what we foreign film fans like to call "dubtitles;" though neither version is too radically different.
+Code Red's subs match the English dub more closely and are likely what we foreign film fans like to call "dubtitles," while 88's are traditional subtitles, as they specifically translate the Italian track.
 And third, I think the most controversially, is the fact that the Code Red subs are captions for the hearing impaired, which means besides transcribing the dialogue, they also include sound effects like "[door opens]."
 It isn't too distracting once you get used to it, though.
 There isn't a "[tap] [tap] [tap]" for every footstep or anything; it's just the key sounds.
-So I get why some people are a little underwhelmed, and I agree the Fox subtitles are preferable.
-Like, if Code Red emailed me caps of both and asked which I thought they should go with, I wouldn't have picked the ones they went with.
-But it also doesn't bother me, and I certainly wouldn't let it push me into watching the film with the English soundtrack or anything crazy like that.
+So I get why some people are a little underwhelmed, and I agree the 88, or even Fox, subtitles are preferable - I'm glad 88 has finally given us the better option in HD.

-If all this still has you on the fence about Code Red's blu, here's where they really pull ahead.
-The Fox DVD did actually have special features.
+Moving on to the special features, the Fox DVD did actually have a few.
 Not a lot, but some pretty cool stuff.
 Unfortunately, though, none of it had English language options.
 So there's a well-edited 15 minute featurette including interviews with Avati, Lavia, producer Antonio Avati and composer Riz Ortolani, plus trailers for Zeder and House With Laughing Windows.
-It's always killed me that that featurette doesn't have subtitles.
+They're just not English friendly.
+It's always killed me that that featurette wasn't subtitled.

 Code Red doesn't have any of that stuff, but instead come with their own special features package.
 First and foremost is a terrific, half-hour interview with Pupi Avati, which you can watch either subtitled or dubbed (the latter created presumably because the subtitles on this extra, for some reason, are super tiny).
 There's also a brief, but all new interview with Gabriel Lavia, and a fun Revenge Of the Dead teaser trailer which tries so hard to mislead you into thinking it's a different type of flick that it doesn't even show you any footage from the film.
 The blu also includes reversible artwork, which is fitting, as you can go with a Revenge Of the Dead cover or a Zeder cover, though I'm not a big fan of their newly commissioned Zeder art (I never like these comic book-style covers the cult labels insist on going with these days), as well as a slipcover with the new Zeder art.

-So look, I've read all the nitpicks, and I even agree with them; but as far as I'm concerned Code Red hit this one out of the park.
-It looks great, is uncut with all the important language options and some some great extras... which for the first time ever, we can understand.
-And Zeder is a really cool movie, so long as you're prepared for something subtle and calmly paced without a lot of gore or zombie action.
+So hey, the Code Red was nice for its time.
+It looked good, was uncut with all the important language options and some some great extras... which for the first time ever, we could understand.
+But 88 has definitely raised it up further to contemporary standards.
+Better picture, better subtitles and considerably more special features.
+And Zeder is a really cool movie that deserves it, so long as you're prepared for something subtle and calmly paced without a lot of gore or zombie action.

 I look forward to comparing this Code Red Blu with my CMV Laservision DVD which was also uncut widescreen and looks cleaner than that murky Image release.